Religion in London: Hinduism

+The largest Diwali celebration each year takes place in Trafalgar Square, and is organised by the Greater London Authority.

 Sikhism

 Gurdwara Sri Guru Singh Sabha in Southall.

 London has a sizable Sikh population, most of whom live in London's West, in areas such as Southall, Hounslow, and Hayes.
 In southeast London, there are some Sikhs in Bexleyheath, Erith, Sidcup, Plumstead, and Woolwich.
 In northeast London, there are some in North Newham and Ilford.
 In northwest London, some live in northwest Brent and some parts of Harrow.
 The largest Sikh temple in London (and outside India) is Gurdwara Sri Guru Singh Sabha in Southall.

+A large celebration of Vaisakhi takes place each year and is organised by the Greater London Authority.

 Irreligion

-Roughly one in four Londoners have no religion, and much of London's civic life and civil society is secular in the sense that it has no religious character.
+Roughly one in four Londoners has no religion, and much of London's civic life and civil society is secular in the sense that it has no religious character.

 To the extent that non-religious movements have actively organised in the UK, many organise nationally from London.
 The non-religious humanist movement in the UK largely began in London in the 19th century with the foundation of various "ethical churches" and "ethical societies".
 Over time, these groups came to form the basis of non-religious charities in the UK: Conway Hall, based in the former South Place Ethical Society in Holborn, and Humanists UK, which was formed by the merger of the UK's remaining ethical societies.
 Of Humanists UK's London chapters, the largest is the Central London Humanist Group, which frequently meets at Conway Hall.

 The 19th-century non-religious congregational model of the ethical churches still persists to some extent.
 The non-religious Sunday Assembly movement began in London in 2013.
 Unitarian groups in Islington and Hackney also now organise under the umbrella of the "New Unity" church, which describes itself as "a non-religious church".